hirve/webpack-plugin-copy-after-build/README.md

 ### Usage
 Just copy the file and place it wherever you want, for example in the same folder with webpack.config.js

-Import it
+Import it:
 ```Javascript
 const CopyAfterBuild = require('./webpack-plugin-copy-after-build');
 ```
-Put files you want to copy as array in plugin initialization section
+Put files you want to copy as array in plugin initialization section:

 ```Javascript
 ...